lanl/LaGriT/cmake/README.md

 make
 ```

-This directory will have the lagrit executable built according to the cmake configuration.
+This directory will create the **lagrit** executable using the files created by cmake.

 ```
 Scanning dependencies of target liblagrit